Canon R5 vs Nikon D500

 The Canon R5 and the Nikon D500 both have an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

-The Canon R5 writes its imaging data to CFexpress or SDXC cards, while the D500 uses SDHC or XQD cards.
+The R5 writes its imaging data to CFexpress (type B) or SDXC cards, while the D500 uses SDXC or XQD cards.
 Both cameras feature dual card slots, which can be very useful in case a memory card fails.
 Both cameras support UHS-II cards, which provide for Ultra High Speed data transfer of up to 312 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS R5 and Nikon D500 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the Canon R5 and the D500 are recent models that are part of the current product line-up.
-The D500 replaced the earlier Nikon D300S, while the Canon R5 does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Both the R5 and the D500 are recent models that are part of the current product line-up.
+The D500 replaced the earlier Nikon D300S, while the R5 does not have a direct predecessor.
+Further information on the features and operation of the R5 and D500 can be found, respectively, in the Canon R5 Manual (free pdf) or the online Nikon D500 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon R5 and the Nikon D500?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.